zeynelacikgoez/Claude3-Haiku-AutoGen2/README.md

 # Setting up Claude 3 Haiku in AutoGen 2

-In this post, I'll show you how to set up Claude 3 Haiku in AutoGen 2 Step-by-step.
+In this post, I'll show you how to set up Claude 3 Haiku in AutoGen 2 step-by-step.

 ## Prerequisites